exercism/bash/exercises/practice/hello-world/.docs/instructions.append.md

 ## Installation

-As mentioned above, if you are on a unix-like OS (Mac OS X, Linux, Solaris, etc), you probably already have bash.
+As mentioned above, if you are on a unix-like OS (macOS, Linux, Solaris, etc), you probably already have bash.

 ## Testing